|Fishing Home||Contact Us||News||DNR Home|

 Small Impoundments - Small impoundments are in great fishing condition and are not yet ice covered.
 Some small impoundments will receive a January trout stocking so check the 2015 fishing regulations to see if your favorite water is on the stocking schedule.

-Jennings Randolph Lake - There has been no recent reports of angler success at Jennings Randolph Lake is currently 17 feet below conservation pool and dropping slowly.
-The West Virginia ramp is closed for the year so boaters will need to launch from the WV ramp due to the low lake level and may need to use the Maryland ramp.
+Jennings Randolph Lake - There has been no recent reports of angler success at Jennings Randolph Lake is currently ten feet below conservation pool and dropping slowly.
+Anglers should target smallmouth bass with crankbaits and topwater lures.
+Boaters will not be able to launch from the WV ramp due to the low lake level and may need to use the Maryland ramp.
 Launching fees are no longer charged for the WV Ramp.
 A $5 per day fee is still being collected for the Maryland Ramp.
 Jennings Randolph Lake has a dedicated phone line for up-to-date recreational information (304) 355-2890.
-Recreational information can also be found at http://www.nab-wc.usace.army.mil/mapserver/index.html.
+Recreational information can also be found at http://www.nab.usace.army.mil/Missions/DamsRecreation/JenningsRandolphLake.aspx